 The standard follow-up time is 10 years, but your doctor will suggest you have your next test sooner if you are at higher risk of developing colorectal cancer or if polyps were found during the procedure.

-The digestive health team performs more than 6,000 colonoscopies a year.
-Digestive health specialists offer a gastrointestinal cancer risk assessment program to help patients find out whether they have a genetic predisposition to GI cancers, such as colon cancer.
+Loyola Medicine's nationally ranked digestive health team performs more than 6,000 colonoscopies a year.
+Loyola's digestive health specialists offer a gastrointestinal cancer risk assessment program to help patients find out whether they have a genetic predisposition to GI cancers, such as colon cancer.

 The digestive health program offers colonoscopies at three locations:

 Loyola gastroenterologists who routinely perform screening colonoscopies include: